HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Two Robots Topology Graph/README.md

 * `robot1.csv`, `robot2.csv`: csv files for storing relative poses and control inputs.
 * `main_consensus_algorithm.py`: consensus algorithm and data saving.

-We first run a vanilla consensus algorithm, and start collecting data of relative poses for robot i w.r.t robot j and it's corresponding local input for each robot or speed input.
+We first run a vanilla consensus algorithm, and start collecting data of relative poses for robot i w.r.t robot j and it's corresponding local control or speed input.

 ## Data Collection
 For our first experiment, we collected two dataset's for each corresponding robot.
 We later will use this data to train our first graph neural networks architecture on,